 It's a common misconception that NFTs solve some technical or legal problem that makes it possible to sell digital art.
-But it's really intellectual property law that allows selling art editions with certificates, and artists have been selling digital editions for decades without a blockchain, often without artificial scarcity.
-Many digital editions are online for everyone to see.
-NFTs primarily just solve a marketing problem.
+But it's really intellectual property law that allows selling art editions with certificates, and artists have been selling digital editions for decades without a blockchain.
+And many of these editions are available to view online and do not depend on artificial scarcity.

 But NFTs also introduce a new problem, which is that everything is public record and many of the most dedicated and thoughtful art collectors are very private.
-Even if a collector doesn't identify themselves, in many cases it would be easy to figure out who they are by examining ownership records.
+Even if a collector doesn't identify themselves, in many cases it would be easy to eventually figure out who they are by examining ownership records.

 It's also worth noting that NFTs are not required to sell art with a resale royalties contract.
-However as an aside, I've been selling digital and physical art for 15 years, and I'm only aware of one artwork that's actually changed hands, which would have resulted in a relatively small amount for that one artist if I'd implemented those type of contracts.
+However as an aside, I've been selling digital and physical art for 15 years, and I'm only aware of one artwork that's actually changed hands, which would have resulted in a relatively small payout for that one artist if I'd implemented those type of contracts.
 You really can only make resale money in the near term if work is flipped frequently, which is not generally desirable.
 And even in the long term it's often only artists who are already successful that truly benefit from resale royalties.
 I'm not against resale royalties, but I think they're overstated as a reliable solution to support artists.